 - A deeper understanding of the market conditions

-Waiting time in the drive-thru has long been a challenge for McDonalds.
-For example, if a single customer has to wait for a long time behind a family placing a large order of food, this will likely lead to a negative experience for the customer who is forced to wait.
-Will he return?
-With a predictive analysis, it’s possible for the company to predict when large groups are likely to show up.
-From here, they can ensure that more employees are working the shift at that specific time
+Waiting time in the drive-thru has long been a challenge for McDonald’s.
+For example, if a single customer must wait a long time, this will likely lead to a negative experience for the customer and less likelihood of them returning.
+With predictive analysis, it’s possible for the company to forecast when large numbers of drive-thru customers are likely to show up.
+From here, they can ensure that more employees are working the shift at that specific time.

-The launch of McDonald’s own app has been a great success so far.
-Their customers can easily order and pay for their food through the app – and in return, the Golden Arches get real-time access to vital customer intelligence.
+The launch of McDonald’s proprietary app has been a great success so far.
+Their customers can easily order and pay for their food through the app and in return, the Golden Arches gets real-time access to vital customer intelligence.
 This data can be used to tailor specific offers to each customer, and thereby encourage repeat visits and an increase in sales.

-These digital menus have been a huge asset to the fast food chain.
+These digital menus have been a huge asset to the fast-food chain.
 Continuously optimised and tweaked, these menus can change based on real-time data and customer information.
-The menus can change its options based on the weather, the time of the day and any big events happening in the local area.
+The menus can change their options based on the weather, the time of the day and any big events happening in the local area.
 As an example, the digital menu can be used to promote cold drinks, McFlurry and fresh salads on a scorching hot day.

 Constantly tracking and analysing vast amounts of customer intelligence can enable McDonald’s to further changes to the menu, optimise its supply chain, or adjust the number of employees working on each shift.